fbpx

 LEAVE EARLY

-We usually leave Seattle at 8:30 am and we arrive in Honolulu just in time for lunch.
-I love it because we can usually drop off our bags, grab our swimsuits, and enjoy an afternoon at the pool or beach.
+We usually leave Seattle at 8:30 a.m. and arrive in Honolulu just in time for lunch.
+I love this because we can usually drop off our bags, grab our swimsuits, and enjoy an afternoon at the pool or beach.
 It’s like getting a bonus travel day!

 And for the same reasons, book your flight home for later in the day, if you can.
 Then, you can enjoy a leisurely morning in Hawaii, pick up any last-minute souvenirs, and buy yummy takeout food to eat on the airplane!